case study

 The Ask

-At the onset of the COVID-19 pandemic, USAID’s COVID Task Force and their COVID Analytics Team turned to DevTech’s experts within the USAID Data Services contract to produce a master dataset and resource hub to allow USAID staff to undertake analysis supporting COVID-related programmatic decision-making.
+At the onset of the COVID-19 pandemic, the DOS’s COVID Task Force and their COVID Analytics Team turned to DevTech’s experts within the Data Services contract to produce a master dataset and resource hub to allow DOS staff to undertake analysis supporting COVID-related programmatic decision-making.

-Following the successful launch of the COVID master dataset and resource hub, staff from both USAID and DevTech began to recognize the need for a product that would allow USAID staff to engage more easily and deeply with the available data.
-Rather than asking USAID staff to analyze the COVID dataset and resources on their own, USAID tasked DevTech’s Data Services team with developing the Master COVID-19 Dataset Accompaniment Tool for Analysis (MCDATA).
+Following the successful launch of the COVID master dataset and resource hub, staff from both the U.S. government (USG) and DevTech began to recognize the need for a product that would allow USAID staff to engage more easily and deeply with the available data.
+Rather than asking USG staff to analyze the COVID dataset and resources on their own, the DOS tasked DevTech’s Data Services team with developing the Master COVID-19 Dataset Accompaniment Tool for Analysis (MCDATA).
 The MCDATA tool is designed to allow users to visualize the data in the master dataset, providing staff with consistent and straightforward answers to commonly asked questions, such as “What are the expected economic impacts of, and key economic vulnerabilities to COVID-19 for my country?” or “How have government lockdown measures and population mobility evolved over the course of the COVID-19 pandemic?”

 The Solution